Legal

 The creditor may then initiate legal collection proceedings against the debtor.
 Nevertheless, the latter can raise the statute of limitations of his debt with the judge to avoid a possible condemnation.

 In the case of a civil claim (the debtor is an individual), this rule does not apply.
-The only possible recourse is to attempt an amicable collection procedure.
+The only possible recourse is to attempt an amicable recovery procedure .

 But the older the debt, the lower the chances of success of a collection procedure.
-To be sure to put the best chances on your side to solve your problems of unpaid invoices , do not hesitate to approach a debt collection company which will put all its expertise at your service.
+To be sure to put the best chances on your side to resolve your unpaid invoice problems, do not hesitate to contact a debt collection company which will put all its expertise at your service.
 It will be able to activate the most effective levers against your debtor while preserving your commercial relations.

 To learn more and for any question about the statute of limitations in debt collection: contact us.